StackVista/stackstate-docs/setup/install-stackstate/kots-install/kots_configuration_screen.md

 ### Network settings

 StackState can be accessed via HTTP and/or HTTPS.
 The hostname should be the IP or URL to the master server without `http://` or `https://`.
-If needed HTTP proxy can be used for event handlers.
+If needed, HTTP proxy can be used for event handlers.
 The HTTP proxy hostname should be either FQDN or IP-address.

 ### Persistent volume settings

-By default the Stackstate application uses a single-replica persistent volumes backed up by [Longhorn](https://longhorn.io/docs/).
+By default, the Stackstate application uses a single-replica persistent volumes backed up by [Longhorn \(longhorn.io\)](https://longhorn.io/docs/).
 The data redundancy for StackState components like Kafka, Zookeper, HDFS, and Elasticsearch can be achieved by switching to two-replicas volumes.

 Please be aware that changing these settings after Stackstate is installed requires manual operations described in [Changing the number of replicas for Longhorn persistent volumes](/setup/install-stackstate/kots-install/cluster_management.md#changing-the-number-of-replicas-for-Longhorn-persistent-volumes).